Optimal Policy Choices Under Uncertainty: Social Welfare Optimization

 \subsection{Setup and Local Approximation}

 Consider a social planner who can adjust a finite number of policies $j = 1, \dots, J$ through changes to upfront spending on each policy.
 Let $s_j$ denote the change in upfront spending on policy $j$ and let $s = (s_1, \dots, s_J)$ collect upfront spending changes on all policies.
 The planner wants to maximize social welfare subject to a budget constraint.
 Let $W(s)$ denote social welfare after upfront spending changes $s$ and $G(s)$ denote the present discounted value of the planner's long-run budget after upfront spending changes $s$.
-Then $W(0)$ and $G(0)$ are the welfare and budget, respectively, of the current policy regime.
+Then $W(0)$ and $G(0)$ are the welfare and budget, respectively, of the current policy regime, where throughout the paper I use $0$ to denote the zero vector.
 Note that $G(\cdot) > 0$ means that the planner is spending money in the long run, and $G(\cdot) < 0$ means the planner is bringing in money in the long run.

 Without statistical uncertainty, the planner knows the exact welfare and the long-run budget after any given spending change and can therefore exactly enforce the budget constraint.
 In practice, only estimates of the welfare and budget impact of policy changes are available at the time of decision-making.
 I instead assume that the planner chooses $s$ knowing that, in some future period after the true welfare and budget impacts are realized, the budget constraint will be closed with certainty through a budget-closing policy.
 Let $\mu$, assumed to be known, denote the welfare impact per unit increase in budget from closing the budget.
 Then closing a budget shortfall of size $G$ yields a welfare impact of $-\mu G$.
 Note that by assuming $\mu$ to be known, I rule out the ability to close the budget constraint with any of the policies that are being learned about from sample estimates at the time of decision-making.